URBREATH/15-minutes-city/README.md

 virtual_nodes = true/false
 ```

 **Minimum required parameters: area of interest and the path folder/filename**; default (poi_category_osm = ‘all’).
-The filename identifies the area of interest and is used as the output name for both the CSV and GPKG files.

 A separate `parameters_<city>.ini` file is created for each city that requires computation, stored in the parameters folder.

-The script automatically saves the hexagonal grid to the working grid folder, naming it grid.gpkg.
-The script also allows the use of an external grid, if provided via the `grid_gpkg` parameter.
+The script generates a hexagonal grid and saves it as grid.gpkg in the working directory, with the option to use an external grid via the grid_gpkg parameter.

-The area of interest is divided into **hexagons** with a default hex_diameter_m (125 m), generated only where OSM street nodes exist.
-Grid parameters are computed and stored in a CSV file (grid_parameters.csv), including the area extent and the hex_radius_m, defined as hex_diameter_m / 2.
-If virtual_nodes = true, a virtual node is placed at each hexagon centroid, and a connecting edge is added to the nearest OSM street node, extending the network to ensure full hexagon coverage.
+Grid parameters, such as area extent and hexagon radius, are stored in grid_parameters.csv.

+If virtual_nodes = true, a node is added at each hexagon centroid and connected to the nearest OSM street node, ensuring full network coverage.

 ## JSON payload